 - Click on the ADD button to add the entry to the list. - 7.
-From the Define menu, select Supports, or simply click on the to surface the respective folder.
-Click RIGID SUPPORTS from the Item Listing Area - Enter the following
+From the Define menu, select Supports, or simply click on the folder click RIGID SUPPORTS from the ITEM LISTING AREA - Enter the following

-Label: Fixed
+LABEL: Fixed

 - Select all restraints to model fixed support end conditions. - Click on the ADD button to add the entry to the list.